izanr-dev/simple_mine_sweeper/readme.md

-# CLI Minesweeper Implementation in C
+# Minesweeper Implementation in C

 A command-line implementation of the classic Minesweeper game.
 This project focuses on manual memory management, pointer arithmetic, and the separation of game logic from the user interface.